Which of the following is NOT one of the five steps in the revenu... | Study Prep in Pearson+

-Which of the following is NOT one of the five steps in the revenue recognition process under the current accounting standards?
+Which of the following is NOT one of the five steps in the revenue recognition process under ASC 606?

 A